-There are different ways of organizing the world of gemstones.
-The science of mineralogy sorts the various minerals into 10 different mineral classes, based on their crystal chemical composition.
+There are different ways of organizing the world's gemstones.
+The science of mineralogy sorts the various minerals into ten different mineral classes, based on their chemical composition.
 The classes include basic elements, sulfides, halides, oxides and hydroxides, carbonates and nitrates, phosphates, silicates and organic substances.

 Each species may have one or more varieties.
 Gemstone varieties are less rigorously defined, but are usually distinguished by color or some distinctive optical phenomenon.
-Varieties of the corundum species includes ruby, star ruby, sapphire and star sapphire.
-The different colors of sapphire -- yellow, pink, green, white -- are sometimes referred to as distinct varieties of corundum.
+Varieties of the corundum species include ruby, star ruby, sapphire and star sapphire.
+The different colors of sapphire - yellow, pink, green and white - are sometimes referred to as distinct varieties of corundum.

 Quartz has a large number of varieties, ranging from the familiar amethyst and citrine to less well known varieties such as chrysoprase.
 Other species, such as zoisite, have only a few varieties.
 The zoisite varieties include tanzanite, thulite and anyolite.
 Yet other species have no distinct varieties at all.
 Peridot is an example, since peridot occurs only in green.